fosskers/aura/README.markdown

 What is Aura?
 =============
 Aura is a package manager for Arch Linux.
-It's main purpose is as an `AUR helper`, in that it automates the process of installating packages from the Arch User Repositories.
+It's main purpose is as an "AUR helper", in that it automates the process of installating packages from the Arch User Repositories.

 The Aura Philosophy
 ===================
-### Aura is Pacman.
+### Aura is Pacman
   Aura doesn't just mimic pacman... it _is_ pacman.
   All pacman operations and their sub-options are allowed.
   Some even hold special meaning in Aura as well.